 “Coastal Revival” is a new five part documentary series by filmmaker Brandy Yanchyk.

 It tells the story of how the Raincoast Conservation Foundation and First Nations are using the power of ecotourism to preserve the majestic animals of British Columbia’s coast.
-The series will air on TELUS Optik Local starting in May 2016.

 “Becoming Albertan” is a travel documentary, APP, website and thirty-two three minute vignettes by filmmaker Brandy Yanchyk which focus on experiences new Canadians and immigrants can have when they come to Alberta.